WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 * Adding extra capacity may be impossible or difficult
 * Adding extra capacity may be expensive
-* Waiting an long time before extra capacity is available
+* Waiting a long time before extra capacity is available
 * Overhead of adding extra capacity may *reduce* capacity of existing system during the transition time.
   (Frequently, this is your service & application's problem instead of your data center/hosting/compute platform's problem.)

-### Solution 2b: Load shedding
+#### Solution 2b: Load shedding

 This is another way to increase the `Departure Rate` side of our service equation.
 These strategies include:

 * Drop the request/query/packet.
 Literally, do nothing.
-* Choose an alternatve computation that requires less time.
+* Choose an alternative computation that requires less time.
   * If the service is text search, then only search 10% of the text corpus instead of the full 100%.
   * If the service calculates square roots with 25 digits of